Features to consider

 Tracking your blood pressure readings

-If your blood pressure is well controlled, you may need to check it at home only a few days each month.
-If you're just starting home monitoring, if you're making any changes in your medications or other treatments, or if you have another health problem, such as diabetes, you may need to check it more often.
+If your blood pressure is well-controlled, you might need to check it at home only a few days each month.
+If you're just starting home monitoring, if you're making any changes in your medications or other treatments, or if you have another health problem, such as diabetes, you might need to check it more often.

 Home blood pressure monitoring is not a substitute for visits to your doctor.
 Even if you get normal readings, don't stop or change your medications or alter your diet without talking to your doctor first.
-But, with continued home monitoring, you may be able to make fewer appointments with your doctor if home monitoring shows your blood pressure is under control.
+However, if continued home monitoring shows your blood pressure is under control, you might be able to make fewer appointments with your doctor.

 Monitoring your blood pressure at home doesn't have to be complicated or inconvenient.
-You might even find that you enjoy tracking your readings and that home monitoring gives you more control over your condition.
-And in the long run, you may risk fewer complications related to high blood pressure and enjoy a healthier life.
+In the long run, you might risk fewer complications related to high blood pressure and enjoy a healthier life.

 See more In-depth